‘Go Eff Yourself’: Ernie Els Fires Back at Critics Upset That He Golfed With Trump | John Hawkins' Right Wing News

 — Donald J. Trump (@realDonaldTrump) February 11, 2017

-Els was really one of the few eyewitnesses to on of the most significant early diplomatic engagements of President Trump since being in the White House…so uh, big deal.
+Els was really one of the few eyewitnesses to one of the most significant early diplomatic engagements of President Trump since being in the White House…so uh, big deal.

 He said he rode in a cart with Trout while Trump and Abe rode in a cart together themselves.
 The two were speaking to each other using an interpreter.